Instagram tests new limits in user privacy

 SAN FRANCISCO Instagram, which spurred suspicions this week that it would sell user photos after revising its terms of service, has sparked renewed debate about how much control over personal data users must give up to live and participate in a world steeped in social media.

-In forcefully establishing a new set of usage terms, Instagram, the massively popular photo-sharing service owned by Facebook Inc (FB.O), has claimed some rights that have been practically unheard of among its prominent social media peers, legal experts and consumer advocates say.
+In forcefully establishing a new set of usage terms, Instagram, the massively popular photo-sharing service owned by Facebook Inc, has claimed some rights that have been practically unheard of among its prominent social media peers, legal experts and consumer advocates say.

 Users who decline to accept Instagram's new privacy policy have one month to delete their accounts, or they will be bound by the new terms.
 Another clause appears to waive the rights of minors on the service.
 And in the wake of a class-action settlement involving Facebook and privacy issues, Instagram has added terms to shield itself from similar litigation.